-- · our public securities' potential liquidity and trading; - our ability to raise financing in the future; - · our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - the impact of the regulatory environment and complexities with compliance related to such environment; - our ability to remediate our material weakness; - factors relating to our business, operations and financial performance, including: - the impact of the COVID-19 pandemic; - our ability to maintain an effective system of internal controls over financial reporting; - $\circ\quad$ our ability to grow market share in our existing markets or any new markets we may enter; - our ability to respond to general economic conditions; - the health of the U.S. residential real estate industry; - risks associated with our real estate assets and increased competition in the U.S. residential real estate industry; - our ability to manage our growth effectively; - our ability to achieve and maintain profitability in the future; - our ability to access sources of capital, including debt financing and securitization funding to finance our real estate inventories and other sources of capital to finance operations and growth; - our ability to maintain and enhance our products and brand, and to attract customers; - our ability to manage, develop and refine our technology platform, including our automated pricing and valuation technology; - the success of our strategic relationships with third parties; and - o other factors detailed under the section entitled "Risk Factors" in this Annual Report on Form 10-K.
+- · our public securities' potential liquidity and trading; - our ability to raise financing in the future; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors: - the impact of the regulatory environment and complexities with compliance related to such environment; - · our ability to remediate our material weakness; - · factors relating to our business, operations and financial performance, including: - the impact of the COVID-19 pandemic; - our ability to maintain an effective system of internal controls over financial reporting; - · our ability to grow market share in our existing markets or any new markets we may enter; - · our ability to respond to general economic conditions; - the health of the U.S. residential real estate industry; - risks associated with our real estate assets and increased competition in the U.S. residential real estate industry; - · our ability to manage our growth effectively; - our ability to achieve and maintain profitability in the future; - our ability to access sources of capital, including debt financing and securitization funding to finance our real estate inventories and other sources of capital to finance operations and growth; - our ability to maintain and enhance our products and brand, and to attract customers; - our ability to manage, develop and refine our technology platform, including our automated pricing and valuation technology; - the success of our strategic relationships with third parties; and - · other factors detailed under the section entitled "Risk Factors."

+These forward-looking statements are based on information available as of the date of this prospectus and current expectations, forecasts and assumptions, and involve a number of judgments, risks and uncertainties.
 Accordingly, forward-looking statements should not be relied upon as representing our views as of any subsequent date, and we do not undertake any obligation to update forward-looking statements to reflect events or circumstances after the date they were made, whether as a result of new information, future events or otherwise, except as may be required under applicable securities laws.

-As a result of a number of known and unknown risks and uncertainties, including without limitation the important factors described in Part I. Item 1A "Risk Factors" in this Annual Report on Form 10-K, our actual results or performance may be materially different from those expressed or implied by these forward-looking statements.
+As a result of a number of known and unknown risks and uncertainties, our actual results or performance may be materially different from those expressed or implied by these forward-looking statements.
 You should not place undue reliance on these forward-looking statements.